Mr-Titos/NodeMailer-Service/README.md

-# Tuto NodeJS

-## How to use
-This tuto will help you to create an HTTP server in nodeJS.
-The server will response on requests send on it with the value of the header "HeaderKey" and the body of the request.
+# WebService - NodemMailer

+This is the web service ii created for the contact form in my portfolio (https://titos.dev) to send me a mail with the content of the form